giscus/giscus/README.md

 - Can be self-hosted! 🤳

 > **Note:**\
-> giscussions is still in the early stages and under active development.
+> giscussions is still under active development.
 GitHub is also still actively developing Discussions and its API.
 Thus, some features of giscussions may break or change over time.

 ## how it works